tinacms/tina.io/content/docs/cms/plugins.md

 ### Adding Plugins Dynamically

-In some cases, you may not want plugins to be included in the initial javascript file/bundle of your website, as some plugins can be quite large.
+In some cases, you may not want plugins to be included in the initial JavaScript file/bundle of your website, as some plugins can be quite large.
 In these scenarios, you can import the plugins dynamically, and the plugins will only be downloaded when they are needed.

     import { TinaCMS } from 'tinacms'
     import { HtmlFieldPlugin, MarkdownFieldPlugin } from 'react-tinacms-editor'